IndaPlus25/alviny-task-9/specification.md

 3: PrintChar.
 Reads an integer from reg1 and puts it in stdout as an ASCII char.
 Errors if the stdio register is larger than the maximum ASCII char index.

-4: Exit program with unsigned integer code specified in reg1.
+4: Exit program with code 0.

-5: Exit program with signed integer code specified in reg1.
+5: Exit program with unsigned integer code specified in reg1.

 ### Interpreter instructions